kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/apps-tools-services/index.md

 I use Apple Mail on Desktop to connect to my work email on an Exchange server and my ProtonMail server via the [ProtonMail Bridge](https://protonmail.com/bridge/).

+### Signal 📱 🖥

+[Signal](https://www.signal.org/) is a messenger I use just with co-workers and friends.
+It the messenger with the most security and privacy.
+Additionally, it’s open source, and no malicious code can be sneaked into it by some government or privat entity.
+After deleting WhatsApp it’s my favorite messenger to communicate across different platforms.

 ### Telegram 📱 🖥

-[Telegram](https://telegram.org/) I use just with my co-workers and friends.
+[Telegram](https://telegram.org/) is a messenger I use just with co-workers and friends.
+A nice thing is your profile can have a link you share with unknown people to contact you.
 It the messenger with the nicest features.
 You can edit a send text and fix errors, create public or private chat rooms and encrypt your communication (unfortunately not the default setting, so people don’t do it often).

-### Keybase 📱 🖥

-[Keybase](https://keybase.io/) is a nice and free end-to-end encrypted messenger, file-sharing, group chat, and profile tool.
-Everything is end-to-end encrypted by default.
-You can share files between users or groups, or the [public](https://keybase.pub/kogakure/), or even host a [website](https://kogakure.keybase.pub/).

 You can use encrypted Git repositories and link and validate your [profile](https://keybase.io/kogakure) with a bunch of external services.
 You can send messages that auto-delete and even send messages to users not yet on Keybase.

-### Riot 📱 🖥
+### Element 📱 🖥 🌐

-[Riot](https://about.riot.im/) is the official messenger of [Matrix](https://matrix.org/).
+[Element](https://element.io/) is the official messenger of [Matrix](https://matrix.org/).
 It’s an open network for secure, decentralized communication.

 It has grown over the last years and I hope it will win the messenger wars one day.
 With corporations trying to control the ecosystem or governments to weaken encryption, free internet and free communication must move to a decentralized messenger.
 The messenger is as powerful and feature-rich as Slack, but completely free.

 A lot of big companies (as a recent example Mozilla) move their communication to a self-hosted instance of Matrix.
-And every instance can communicate with all other instances.
+The French governement, German military, and a lot of Germanies universities use it.
+Every instance can communicate with all other instances.

 Matrix even allows bridges, to communicate with a user of Slack, Apple Messenger, Facebook Messenger, Telegram, or similar.
 The bridges are still early development but the future for Matrix looks good.

 You can contact me on [@kogakure:matrix.org](https://matrix.to/#/@kogakure:matrix.org).

+### Session 📱 🖥

+[Session](https://getsession.org/) is a new messenger with an interesting security model.
+It collects no meta data.
+Not even your phone number or email.
+You are completely anonymous.
+The first time you use it you get a session key.
+You can save a backup for this session to restore it on another device.
+To contact another person all you need is have the public session key.
+The chat is routed through a onion routing network which makes it nearly impossible to leave any footprint.
+It’s open source and censorship resitant.
+My public key is `05f4473f1b7b4ea42c3471453c42665142aa295d3c3d9d31b8e8d05780237ff540`.

 ### Jitsi Meet 📱 🌐